Optimizing rodeo projection: Introduction

 To simulate quantum physics, one needs to prepare initial states and evolve them in time according to the underlying hamiltonian.
 It has long been recognized that the state preparation problem is a key to viable quantum computation and research over nearly three decades has focused on developing methods for state preparation with a focus on using minimal resources~\cite{Kitaev:1995qy, 10.1063/1.3115177, Abrams:1997gk, PhysRevA.65.042323, https://doi.org/10.1002/qua.26853, Bharti:2021zez, PhysRevLett.129.230504, PhysRevApplied.15.034027, Lee:2019zze, PhysRevA.78.042307, Kaplan:2017ccd, Gustafson:2020vqg}.

 The rodeo algorithm~\cite{Choi:2020pdg} has been suggested as a cost-effective method of preparing quantum states by projecting a given initial state onto an energy eigenstate for systems with discrete spectra; the success rate is proportional to the square of the overlap between the initial state and the target state of interest and the time needed is logarithmic in the accuracy making it exponentially faster than phase estimation algorithm.
-It has been performed on a superconducting quantum computer~\cite{Qian:2021wya} and variations of the algorithm have been considered~\cite{Stetcu:2022nhy, Bee-Lindgren:2022nqb}.
-The algorithm can be used either as a direct method of state preparation or in conjunction with other techniques for state preparation such as adiabatic quantum computing~\cite{farhi2000quantum, Wan:2020fwj, aharonov2003adiabatic, CoelloPerez:2021jkh, Ciavarella:2022skg, RevModPhys.90.015002, Hauke_2020}---which could act to extend its utility in state preparation to situations in which the overlap between the initial and final states is small.
+It has been performed on a superconducting quantum computer~\cite{Qian:2021wya} and variations of the algorithm have been considered~\cite{Bee-Lindgren:2022nqb}.
+An alternative approach, also based on a projection method via filtering processes has been suggested~\cite{Stetcu:2022nhy}, which is designed to exploit particular knowledge about the character of the state.

+The rodeo algorithm can be used either as a direct method of state preparation or in conjunction with other techniques for state preparation such as adiabatic quantum computing~\cite{farhi2000quantum, Wan:2020fwj, aharonov2003adiabatic, CoelloPerez:2021jkh, Ciavarella:2022skg, RevModPhys.90.015002, Hauke_2020}---which could act to extend its utility in state preparation to situations in which the overlap between the initial and final states is small.

 The rodeo algorithm is based on quantum interferometry and needs to be done for a relatively large number of iterations to ensure high accuracy; each iteration is associated with a running time and accurate projections require numerous distinct times.
 It is called the rodeo algorithm since during each iteration there is a probability that states other than the desired state are thrown out of the state in analogy to a hapless bull rider in a rodeo.